Salvador Dalí Museum: Description

 Reportedly costing over $30 million, the surrealism-inspired museum structure features a large glass entryway and skylight made of 1.5 in thick glass.
 Referred to as the "Enigma", the glass entryway is 75 ft tall and encompasses a spiral staircase.
-The remaining walls are composed of 18 in thick concrete, designed to protect the collection from hurricanes which hit the region from time to time.
+The remaining walls are composed of 18 in thick concrete, designed to protect the collection from hurricanes which hit the region occasionally.

 The museum is a member of the American Alliance of Museums (AAM) and of the North American Reciprocal Museums program.

 The museum features a variety of different events for families to attend.
 Some events include performances, workshops, films, lectures, different types of fundraising, and food and drink events.
 Many previous events have allowed members to participate in handmade holiday card workshops where participants created their very own holiday card including a Dalí theme.
-In addition, there has been weekly poetry performances and lectures such as coffee with a curator, a presentation on a theme-oriented topic that discusses a variety of topics in relation to Dalí.
+In addition, there have been weekly poetry performances and lectures such as coffee with a curator, a presentation on a theme-oriented topic that discusses a variety of topics in relation to Dalí.